A Macro Plate is the quintessential macrobiotic meal.

 Overall, a very balanced plate.
 If you were wondering, fish is a moderate food, though other meats (poultry, red meat, and eggs) are yang.
 Dairy is on the yin side.

 I made a semi-macro plate just last night.
 I say semi because it had a fried egg on it and as I noted above, eggs are yang.
 Eggs are even more yang than poultry because they compress all the energy of a chicken into one small egg.
-(If that makes sense.
-It does in my head.)
+That makes sense, right?

 - Sauteed greens